EHGWRabbit/buskets/README.md

 ###GETTING STARTED

-[]open terminal
+open terminal

-[]cd/buskets
+cd/buskets

-[]pipenv shell this
+pipenv shell this

-[]pypenv install from requirements.txt
+pypenv install from requirements.txt

-[]after this
+after this

 pipenv shell

 python manage.py runserver

 open browser in localhost:8000

 ###BUGS ABOUT I KNOW

 1.dont download images in heroku server from local machine and from admin panel, It began from 17 version app. on searchig this bug no time now.

 ###NOT DONE YET

 1. dont added styles from bootstrap4.
-2.dont added locale and intarnations.
+2.
-3.dont addaptive sites.
+3.dont added locale and intarnations.

-4.dont added authentification and authorisations.
+4.dont addaptive sites.

-5.dont added postgresql.
+5.dont added authentification and authorisations.

 6.dont added docker.

 7.dont added prodaction breetree.

 ###WARNING

 this app - my first app in e_commerse apps.

 I understand that something has not been completed yet, but everything has its time.

 #GOOD LUCK, GUYS!